 I like how it gives you a comfortable surface to lean against – especially if you have a window seat.
 And you can even make it work in a middle or aisle seat.

 Considering how large it is when inflated, it rolls up tightly and is remarkably compact.
 So if you’re in need of a space-saving pillow, and you’re a side sleeper at home, this could be one you like.
-It costs around $30 in the US or £25 in the UK.
+It usually costs just under $30 in the US or £30 in the UK.

 Large microbead pillow, with a plush cover